Consumers' Checkbook: Company overview

 Consumers' Checkbook and Center for the Study of Services were founded by company President Robert Krughoff after he had a bad auto repair experience.
-In response he founded the publication as a not-for-profit venue for rating professionals in fields including mechanics and plumbers.
-Over time the publication came to also review other professions and services, like physicians.
-As a part of the intention to provide unbiased information the publication does not carry advertising, but does charge a subscription fee.
+In response, he founded the publication as a not-for-profit venue for rating professionals in fields including mechanics and plumbers.
+The publication eventually began reviewing other professions and services, like physicians.
+As part of its intention to provide unbiased information, the publication does not carry advertising, but does charge a subscription fee.

 The first issue of Consumers' Checkbook came out in 1974.

-The ratings are based on items including surveys of consumers, reports from undercover shoppers, expert surveys, the number of consumer agency complaints against a company or service provider, and an analysis of publicly available databases.
-The first publication only covered the Washington DC area.
+The ratings are based on surveys of consumers, reports from undercover shoppers, expert surveys, the number of consumer agency complaints against a company or service provider, and an analysis of publicly available databases.
+The first publication only covered the Washington, D.C. area.
 In 1982, its first magazine for another city began, focusing on the San Francisco Bay Area.
-In 2003 the company expanded to include publications for Seattle-Tacoma, the Twin Cities, Chicago, the Delaware Valley, and Boston.
+In 2003, the company expanded to include publications for Seattle-Tacoma, the Twin Cities, Chicago, the Delaware Valley, and Boston.

 The formal name of the organization is Center for the Study of Services.

-As of 2018, $9 million of their budget is for customer surveys paid for by over 250 HMO and PPO health plans, and Medicare Advantage and Drug plans.
-Results are published by Medicare, Office of Personnel Management, U.S. News & World Report and other sources. $3 million of the budget is for evaluating local businesses in seven metropolitan areas, paid for by public subscriptions, and published by Checkbook.
+As of 2018, $9 million of their budget is for customer surveys paid for by over 250 HMO and PPO health plans and Medicare Advantage and Drug plans.
+Results are published by Medicare, Office of Personnel Management, U.S. News & World Report, and other sources. $3 million of the budget is for evaluating local businesses in seven metropolitan areas, paid for by public subscriptions, and published by Checkbook.